Hod HaSharon: Landmarks

 Hod HaSharon Park is a park in southern Hod HaSharon.
 The park contains a hill, which was formerly used as the municipal landfill of the city, and is now used as a hiking and observation area of the park.
 From the top of the hill, one can see Hod HaSharon, Tel Aviv, the settlements of the Drom HaSharon Regional Council, Herzliya and Samaria.

 Near the hill, the largest ecological lake in Israel was established, with an area of around 27,000m^{2}.
 Near the lake, there is a variety of waterfowl, herons, geese, ducks and songbirds.
 In the water.
 African softshell turtles, nutria and fish of various types have been observed.

+Voting Patterns

+In the 2022 election, 71 percent of voters in Hod HaSharon voted for the parties of the center-left coalition led by Yair Lapid, while 26 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.3 percent voted for the Arab parties.